 Dean: Curt Pervier 143 T 685-4677

-Faculty: Jake Kemper 157 T 685-6428
+Faculty: Torivio Duran 181 T 685-6496

-Division Secretary: 143 T 685-4676
+Division Secretary: Sidney Wristen 143 T 685-4676

-The Building Science Technology program is designed to train students for entry-level jobs in the building and construction industry.
+The Building Science Technology program, located in a new metal building at 109 West Florida St., adjacent to the Cogdell Learning Center, is designed to train students for entrylevel jobs in the building and construction industry.
 Specific areas of training include on-site experience in carpentry, concrete forming, plumbing, roofing, and exterior and interior finishing.
 A home is constructed from start to finish.
 Further instruction includes blueprint reading, study of building codes and specifications, and cabinet making.